vega/altair/doc/user_guide/transform.rst

 - :class:`~FieldGTEPredicate` evaluates whether a continuous field is greater than or equal to a given value

-Here is an examaple of a :class:`~FieldEqualPredicate` used to select just the values from year 2000 as in the above chart:
+Here is an example of a :class:`~FieldEqualPredicate` used to select just the values from year 2000 as in the above chart:

 .. altair-plot::